 The interview Team uses criteria to narrow the group to the top fifteen winners.
 In addition, there are three levels of the Skookum Award: twelve Skookum award winners, two Royal Skookum awards and one Grand Skookum award winner.
 The Grand Skookum award is granted to the highest ranking candidate.
 The Royal Skookum awards go to the second and third highest ranking award winners.

-At the Skookum Dinner held during Homecoming in the fall of their senior year, each recipient receives a Skookum Rock, which is a miniature replica of the Western New England College Rock with his or her name engraved on the plaque and a certificate of achievement.
+At the Skookum Brunch held during Family and Friends Weekend in the fall of their senior year, each recipient receives a Skookum Rock, which is a miniature replica of the Western New England University Rock with his or her name engraved on the plaque and a certificate of achievement.
 Individual and group photos are taken of each recipient.
 The Royal and Grand Skookum winners also receive a monetary award from the Alumni Association.

 Past Skookum award winners are part of this process from credential reviewers and interviewers, to presenters of the awards.